eliaz5536/ShellSketch/README.md

 - License type
 - Selected ANSI Escape sequences (for custom shell scripts that require displaying color)
 - Custom Log Level Messaging types (INFO, SUCCESS, WARNING & ERROR)
-- Customized Command-Line Interface menu, with the addition of USAGE and HELP function.
+- Customized Command-Line Interface menu, with the addition of USAGE and HELP function

-ShellSketch can be interacted through both modes, CLI (terminal) and GUI (Graphical User Interface) using YAD (Yet Another Dialog) that displays GTK+ dialog boxes and Whiptail for usability and accessability of inputting values through simple user interface.
+_ShellSketch_ can be interacted through both modes, CLI (terminal) and GUI (Graphical User Interface) using YAD (Yet Another Dialog) that displays GTK+ dialog boxes and Whiptail for usability and accessability of inputting values through simple user interface.